 “It was like a light clicked,” Jeremiah said.
 “You can eat different types of vegetables.
 You can eat healthy, and it doesn't have to be bad.”

-Dr. Daniel Feddersen, Jeremiah’s primary care provider at McFarland Clinic, said Jeremiah’s commitment to eating better played an important role in the improvement of his health.
+Dr. Daniel Feddersen, McFarland Clinic Family Medicine physician, was Jeremiah’s primary care provider.
+Dr. Feddersen said Jeremiah’s commitment to eating better played an important role in the improvement of his health.

 “For him to watch his diet definitely was an important aspect of the weight loss,” Dr. Feddersen said.
 “I [also] think it probably helped him with the symptoms [of his colitis].”